Laryngitis

 I’m a little embarrassed to tell you but there are quite a few of these books, bought and then sloughed off somewhere in the house, eventually put on the shelf, unread.

-I just went and counted, for the sake of being really honest here, all the books on my shelves I haven’t read yet: 81 so far.
-I’m sure there are more of these orphans, laying around downstairs or at my office.
+I just went and counted, for the sake of being really honest here, all the books on my shelves I haven’t read yet: okay I’m not ready to be honest yet.
+AND, I’m sure there are more of these orphans, laying around downstairs or at my office.

 !

-This “81” includes books I bought long before I truly realized there was something the matter with my reading psyche.
-I believe it goes back as far back as 2015, when I put forth one last huge effort at my work as a professor, in order to be promoted in rank.
-When that effort was over I realized that the achievement had taken something out of me that wasn’t so easy to put back.
+This “number” (the one I’m not brave enough to tell you) includes books I bought long before I truly realized there was something the matter with my reading psyche.
+I believe it goes back as far back as 2015, when I put forth one last huge effort at my work as a professor, in order to do something that seemed so important at the time.
+When that effort was over, and that achievement realized, I discoved that the achievement had taken something out of me that wasn’t so easy to put back.
 I don’t have a name for it.
 I suspect it has something to do with my youth.
 I don’t mean that in an ironic or funny way: I honestly feel now that the twilight is approaching, and I’m aware for the first time that this time in my life is a fleeting – fragile – beautiful time.

 Aside from all that, I know that all those un-read, purchased, books are silently testifying that something went missing — something went wrong.
 Something missing from the books?
 Something wrong with the act of reading?